cloudify-cosmo/cloudify-ui-common/README.md

 #### Prerequisites

-* all your changes are merged to `master` branch, so that your local `master` branch is up-to-date
+* all your changes are merged to `master` branch, so that your local `master` branch is up-to-date,
-* you are aware of [Semantic Versioning 2.0.0](https://semver.org/) rules and requirements that dictate how version numbers are assigned and incremented:
-  >Given a version number MAJOR.MINOR.PATCH, increment the:
-  >* MAJOR version when you make incompatible API changes,<br/>
-  >* MINOR version when you add functionality in a backwards-compatible manner, and<br/>
-  >* PATCH version when you make backwards-compatible bug fixes.
+* know and follow [Semantic Versioning 2.0.0](https://semver.org/#summary) rules when creating version (first step below),
+* know and follow [Keep a Changelog](https://keepachangelog.com/en/1.1.0/#how) guiding principles when adding release notes (last step below).

 #### Steps